MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

      ![select flic action](./media/flic-button-flows/select-flic.png)

-   Optionally, you can select **any** to indicate that each Flic event (click, double-click, or hold) triggers the flow. **Double-click** indicates that the flow triggers when the Flic is quickly pressed two times. **Hold** indicates that a long press on the Flic triggers the flow.
+   Optionally, you can select **any** to indicate that each Flic event (click, double-click, or hold) triggers the flow. **Double-click** indicates that the flow triggers when the Flic is quickly pressed two times. **Hold** indicates that a long squeeze on the Flic triggers the flow.
 You're free to create other flows and trigger them using the other events in the **Events** list.
-For example, you can use the **click** event to record the time you arrive at a client, and the **double-click** event to record the time you leave a client.
+For example, you can use the **double-click** event to record the time you leave a client.

 ### Configure the Google Sheet settings